AlubJ/docs.alub.dev/BactaTank-Classic/0.3.2/Things-to-be-Aware-of.md

 Never put your mod behind a paywall.
 This is a legally dubious tactic in trying to earn money from your mods but could potentially put yourself at legal risk.
 Just, like share your mods for free man.

 ## Format Limits
-The model format TtGames uses does a lot of pointer hopping, which means adding new things inside fo the model is extremely complex.
+The model format TtGames uses does a lot of pointer hopping, which means adding new things inside of the model is extremely complex.
 Adding and removing attributes is a planned feature within BactaTank Classic, but as of current is not possible.
 Adding new textures, materials, meshes or anything else is not possible.
 You can find out more in-depth details about why the limits exist [here](Technical-Documentation)